Akhil990-byte/Akhil990-byte/README.md

-- 👋 Hi, I’m @Akhil990-byte
+- 👋 Hi, I’m Akhilesh
-- 👀 I’m interested in Front-end developing
+- 👀 I’m interested in Full-stack development and have worked on creating engaging marketing experience via my Web and Emai developments
-- 🌱 I’m currently learning React JS and Bootsrtap CSS
-- 💞️ I’m looking to collaborate on building some interesting websites
+- 🌱 I’m currently getting upskilled in RDBMS, Data Mining and Data Visualization to be able to create more user friendly and data driven solutions
 - 📫 reach me at akhileshkhadse@gmail.com

 <!---